moneytreeGroup/GreenHouse/README.md

 ## 👥 Authors

-Created by the MoneyTree Group
+Created by the MoneyTree Group: Niko, Laura and Elina.

 ---